 The purchasers of our Series C convertible preferred stock are entitled to specified registration rights.
 For additional information, see "Description of Capital Stock-Registration Rights."
 The following table summarizes the Series C convertible preferred stock purchased by members of our board of directors or their affiliates and holders of more than 5% of our outstanding capital stock.
 The terms of these purchases were the same for all purchasers of our Series C convertible preferred stock.
-Please refer to the section titled "Principal Stockholders" for more details regarding the shares held by these entities.
+Please refer to the section titled "Principal Stockholders" for more details regarding the shares held by these entities

+Shares of Series C Total

+Convertible Preferred Purchase Price

-Name of Stockholder Shares of Series C Convertible Preferred Stock Total Purchase Price (\$) Entities affiliated with Baker Brothers(1) 1,033,084 14,999,989 OrbiMed Private Investments VI, LP(2) 1,033,084 14,999,989
+Name of Stockholder Stock (\$)

+Entities affiliated with Baker Brothers(1) 1,033,084 14,999,989

+OrbiMed Private Investments VI, LP(2) 1,033,084 14,999,989

-Consists of 957,211 shares of Series C Preferred Stock purchased by Life Sciences and 75,873 shares of Series C Preferred Stock purchased by 667.
+- (1) Consists of 957,211 shares of Series C Preferred Stock purchased by Life Sciences and 75,873 shares of Series C Preferred Stock purchased by 667.
 The Baker Funds collectively hold more than 5% of our outstanding capital stock.
 The Adviser is the investment adviser to the Baker Funds and has complete and unlimited discretion and authority with respect to their investments and voting power over investments.
-Kelvin Neu, a member of our board of directors, is an employee of the Adviser but does not have any right to the securities held by the Baker Funds.
-(2) OPLVI helds mean than 5% of our outstanding capital stock.
-CP VI is the general partner of OPLVI and OrbiVI ad Advisors is the

-(2) OPI VI holds more than 5% of our outstanding capital stock.
+Kelvin Neu, a member of our board of directors, is an employee of the Adviser but does not have any right to the securities held by the Baker Funds. - (2) OPI VI holds more than 5% of our outstanding capital stock.
 OrbiMed GP VI is the general partner of OPI VI and OrbiMed Advisors is the managing member of OrbiMed GP VI.
 David A. Bonita, a member of our board of directors, is a member of OrbiMed Advisors.